RandikaPrageeth/HR-Management-System/README.md

-HR Management System :- This is my python project for the Advanced Python Certification Course in SLIPD Academy
+This is my python project for the Advanced Python Certification Course in SLIPD Academy

 Login Window